 • Shariah Auditor or Assurance Specialist

 Career outcomes depend on prior experience, location, employer, and market conditions.
-The qualification is also valuable for professionals preparing for higher academic progression, specialized advisory work, and leadership responsibilities in Islamic financial institutions.
+The qualification is also valuable for specialized advisory work, and leadership responsibilities in Islamic financial institutions.

 Student Experiences and Alumni Success